 No fee if routine collection and processing of the fee is likely to equal or exceed the amount of the fee.

-Public body may remove redundant records (like deduping in discovery) at no cost to requester if process is agreed to by requester.
+Public body may remove redundant electronic records (like deduping in discovery) at no cost to requester if process is agreed to by requester.
 Requester may request to receive duplicate records at the appropriate cost.

 Expand ORS 192.329(4):